getbraincloud/braincloud-cpp/README.md

 ## Building and Running Tests

 Refer to Jenkinsfile for platform builds and unit test pipeline.
+See also tests/README.md.

 To run unit tests locally, you can use the autobuild script runtests.sh or runtest.bat.
 The process is: